CjBaru/goit-markup-hw-06/README.md

-# goit-markup-hw-05
+# goit-markup-hw-06
-Animated Decorative Effects to layout pages of homework #5
+Markup and Form Design to layout pages of homework #6